 Bienvenue á Luxembourg, 14-15 October

-Besides the exceptional opportunity of networking with professionals in Information Governance, records management and archives, the event serves as one of the major dissemination events for the E-ARK project and gives an opportunity for stakeholders to share their views during the Advisory Board meetings.
+Besides the exceptional opportunity of networking with professionals in Information Governance, records management and archives, the event served as one of the major dissemination events for the E-ARK project and gave an opportunity for stakeholders to share their views during the Advisory Board meetings.

 While our organizing partner Archives National de Luxembourg is one of the smallest National Archives in Europe with 30 staff members only, they have an invaluable holding of 45 km of historical sources witness of the political, religious, cultural, social and economic past of the Grand Duchy.
 The date of the earliest document, a charter of the Abbey of Echternach from 762, symbolizes the archives mission related to the written heritage over the centuries, including now to gather contemporary documents, preserve public archives of ministries and public bodies warranting for the administrative transparency of the Government in the 21th century.